 All in all, the Haikyuu anime adapted all the way up through Chapter 190, the ending of Haikyuu Volume 21 (although the scene where Hinata and Kageyama compete over who can jump higher was pulled out of order from Chapter 207 of Volume 24).
 The fourth Haikyuu movie released in September 2017 was simply a recap movie that covered Karasuno High versus Shiratorizawa High.

-It was announced in July 2018 that Haikyuu The Movie: Battle Of Concepts will be shown in US theaters starting on September 19, 2018.
-Screenings will be held by Crunchyroll Move Night on September 19, 22, and 23.
-Tickets are available through the official website.
+It was announced in July 2018 that Haikyuu The Movie: Battle Of Concepts would be shown in US theaters starting on September 19, 2018.
+Screenings were available via Crunchyroll Move Night.

 haruichi drawing hinata is so amazing to watch pic.twitter.com/603Jptbrs3

 — 𝗃𝖾𝗇𝗇𝗂𝖾 ♡ 𝖿𝖾𝗅𝗂𝗑 (@cypherz5) October 2, 2017

 Haikyuu Season 4: Number Of Episodes Likely To Be 25 Again?

 The manga has already reached the 300 chapter mark as of the summer of 2018, which means that there over 100 chapters available for creating the fourth season.
 Considering that the chapter to episode ratio has been roughly around 3 to 1 for most of the series, that means Haikyuu Season 4 could easily be two cours with 25 episodes.

 It could even be argued that by the time the Haikyuu Season 4 premiere date happens that there will be enough weekly chapters for the fourth season to be three or four cours with 52 episodes.
 Assuming that idea does not happen, the good news is that Production I.G should have ample source material for jumping straight into Haikyuu Season 5.